 This course will help a student acquire knowledge, skills and insight in machine learning in the domain of medical imaging and sensor data.
 The course will begin with an introduction to the classical techniques in classification, supervised and unsupervised learning, and regression.
 This will be followed by the newly developed field of machine learning.
 While the concepts are general, the focus will be on medical applications of these concepts.

-Examples of polyp, ischemic stroke, retrained surgical hardware (sponge) after surgery, and subarachnoid haemorrhage.
+Examples of polyp, ischemic stroke, retrained surgical hardware (sponge) after surgery, and subarachnoid hemorrhage.
 Can a computer learn to automatically detect them after looking at thousands of such examples?

-This course is an introduction to machine learning and deep learning.
-The topics are structured as follows:
+This course is an introduction to classical machine learning and the new paradigms such as convolutional neural nets for deep learning.
+The topics that will be covered include:

 - Architectures for classification and regression

 - Overfitting, underfitting, and the generalization gap